 2017 - Current

 In fall 2017, I started an experimental research about time called Pendulum Project.
-This research led to develop a musical installation Time Machine as a heuristic device to explore the state of trance.
-Time Machine has been reiterated in many different ways and documented in every process.
+This research led to develop a musical installation Time Machine as a heuristic device to explore the boundary of our consciousness.
+Time Machine

 Before Pendulum Project, I did several other projects inspired by scientific and philosophical ideas.
 One of them investigated my personal dilemma over the intellectual and moral authority between science and Christianity.